MadScrewdriver/qsketchmetric/docs/tutorials/Validating your first parametric DXF file.rst

 This is because the validator does not know what the `h` variable is while calculating the ``chalice_foot_radius`` variable.

-Download the debug report by clicking the `Debug report` button and open it in QCAD Professional.
+Download the debug report by clicking the :ref:`Debug report <debug>` button and open it in QCAD Professional.

 We can see that every entity got greyed out accept of the MTEXT entity.
 It is because the MTEXT entity is the place where the error occurred while calculating the ``chalice_foot_radius`` variable.